worldline/angular-training/docs/src/directives/README.md

 <iframe height='500' width='100%' src="https://stackblitz.com/edit/angular-ngif-training?ctl=1&embed=1&file=src/app/app.component.ts&hideNavigation=1"></iframe>

 ## NgSwitch directive
-`NgSwitch` conditionally swaps the content of the host element by selecting one of the embedded templates based on the current value of conditionExpression.
+`NgSwitch` conditionally swaps the content of the host element by selecting one of the embedded templates based on the current value of condition expression.

 ```html
 <div [ngSwitch]="myBeer">